Natural Resource Assessment & Management

 Natural Resource Damage Assessment (NRDA)

 Great Ecology conducts Natural Resource Damage Assessments and provides ecological risk support for clients by helping them address potential or actual environmental damages and related compliance issues.
 Our subject matter experts are highly knowledgeable about contamination, toxicological evaluations, and ecological design and restoration of contaminated areas.
-With experience on over 20 NRD cases, our NRDA clients include states and trustees, industrial companies, law firms, and more.
-Additionally, Great Ecology's staff have served as testifying and non-testifying expert witnesses for major NRD cases around the country.
+With experience on over 20 NRD cases, our NRDA clients include states, trustees, and their legal counsel.
+Additionally, Great Ecology's staff have served as testifying and non-testifying expert witnesses for major NRD cases.